• Skip to primary navigation

 Recipe Card

-Cauliflower soup is served in a dark bowl with a spoon.
+Cauliflower soup is served in a bowl with a spoon.

 Creamy Cauliflower Soup

-An easy recipe for a creamy cauliflower soup, wonderfully flavored with garlic, nutmeg, and parmesan.
+This deliciously creamy cauliflower soup is flavored with garlic, nutmeg, and parmesan.

 Prep Time20 minutes mins